spember/gr8conf-2012-workshop/Instructions.md

             this.maxNumSeen = max > this.defaultMax ? max : this.defaultMax;
         }

 That's nice, but when should we search the models for the maximum?
 Whenever we call getMaxNumSeen?
 We could... but that's no fun.
 Let's instead hook into the Collection's event system!
 Whenever a member Model is added, removed, or updated, the Collection fires events that we can listen for.
 Where should we listen for these events?
-There's an argument to be made to add the bindings during the initialize function, however, Backbone Views have a convention where we separate the rendering of an item and the binding of its events.
+There is certainly an argument to be made that we should add the bindings during the initialize function.
+However, Backbone Views have a convention where the rendering of an item and the binding of its events are kept as separate steps.
 Let's extend that notion to our Collection.

-* Add something similar to the following into the to the extend options object:
+* Add the following function to the extend options object:

         bindEvents: function (){
             var self = this;